Universal Test Specification Language: History

 Increased complexity of ASICs leads to requirements of more complex test programs with longer development times.
 An automated test program generation could simplify and speed up this process.
-Teradyne Inc. together with Robert Bosch GmbH agreed to develop a concept and a tool chain for an automated test-program generation.
+Teradyne Inc. together with Robert Bosch GmbH agreed to develop a concept and a tool chain for automated test-program generation.
 To achieve this a tester independent programming language was required.
 Hence, UTSL, a programming language that enables detailed description of tests that can be translated into the ATE specific programming language was developed.
 The ATE manufacturers need to provide a Test Program Generator that uses the UTSL test description as inputs and generates the ATE-specific test code with optimal resource mapping and better practice program code.

 As long as the ATE manufacturer provides with the test program generator that can use UTSL as an input the cumbersome task of translating a test program from one platform to another can be significantly simplified.
-In other words, the task of rewriting of the test programs for a specific platform can be replaced by the automatically generating the code from the UTSL based test specification.
+In other words, the task of rewriting of the test programs for a specific platform can be replaced by automatically generating the code from the UTSL based test specification.
 Prerequisite for this is that the UTSL description of tests is sufficiently detailed with definition of the test technique as well as the description of all the necessary inputs and outputs.

 Being a platform independent programming language, UTSL allows the engineers to read, analyse and modify the tests in the test specification regardless of the ATE at which the testing of the ASIC will be done.
 UTSL is based on C# and allows procedural programming and is class oriented.
 The classes contain sub-classes which in term have their sub-classes.